jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 NODE_ENV=production ./node_modules/webpack/bin/webpack.js -p
 ```

 Another issue is the script `src` attribute.
 In development, we should embed it as a dev server served resource (using `http://localhost:8080`).
-In production, it would either be served from a CDN served by another machine, or be directly in `public` folder.
+In production, it would either be served from a CDN, or directly from `public` folder.

 To differentiate these usages, I simply use a template variable.
 For instance, using Swig and Node.js: